wlandau/parallelRemake/README.md

 # Tutorial

 The [online package vignette](https://github.com/wlandau/parallelRemake/blob/master/vignettes/parallelRemake.Rmd) has a complete tutorial.
+Run `list_examples_parallelRemake()` to see the available examples, and run `example_parallelRemake()` to output an example to your current working directory.

 # Help and troubleshooting